course-files/ServingMLModels/lab_submission_instructions.md

 - Update [api.py](api.py) to include end-points to serve the following:
   - A classifier that predicts the cluster to which a client belongs to
-- Create a web page (HTML and JavaScript) that demonstrates the use of the API
+- Create a web page(s) (HTML and JavaScript) that demonstrates the use of the API
 - Implement basic error handling (e.g., missing inputs).
 - Flask comes with a development server (good for testing in development, bust unsafe for production).
 In production, you need a server that can handle many users, concurrency, and failures.
 That is where **Gunicorn** comes in.
 It is a Web Server Gateway Interface (WSGI) server built for production.